EduHz/EduHz/README.md

 <img src="https://github.com/BryanCPineda/BryanCPineda/blob/main/svg.svg" alt="hello world"/>

-<h3 align="center">I'm Edu, a 29-year-old Argentinian who loves photography and technology.
-In 2022, I discovered my passion for programming and became a fully certified web developer.
-I'm excited to share my skills with you.</h3>
+<h3 align="center">I'm Edu, a 30-year-old Argentinian with a passion for programming and technology.
+Having discovered my love for coding, I successfully earned my certification as a web developer.
+Eager to share my skills and knowledge with you, let's embark on this exciting journey together.</h3>

 You can visit my porfolio here : [Edu Hz](https://porfolio-jet.vercel.app/)